Autism is a complex condition . People on the autism spectrum have the following characteristics:

 One of the most significant contributing factors in autism appears to be undesirable foods and chemicals that often reach the brain via the bloodstream because of faulty digestion and absorption.
-Much of the impetus for recognising the importance of dietary intervention has come from parents who’ve noticed vast improvements in their children after changing their diets.
+Much of the impetus for recognising the importance of dietary intervention has come from parents who have noticed vast improvements in their children after changing their diets.

 The strongest direct evidence of foods linked to autism involves wheat and dairy, and the specific proteins they contain – namely, gluten and casein.
 These are difficult to digest and, especially if introduced too early in life, may result in an allergy.
-Fragments of these proteins, called peptides, can have big impacts in the brain.
+Fragments of these proteins, called peptides, can have a major impact on the brain.
 They can act directly in the brain by mimicking the body’s own natural opioids (such as the enkephalins or endorphins), and so are sometimes called ‘exorphins’.
 Or they can disable the enzymes that would break down these naturally occurring compounds.
 In either case, the consequence is an increase in opioid activity, leading to many symptoms we describe as autism.
 Researchers at the Autism Research Unit at Sunderland University have found increased levels of these peptides in the blood and urine of children with autism18.

 Exorphin peptides are derived from incompletely digested proteins, particularly food containing gluten and casein.
-One of these, called IAG and derived from gluten in wheat, has been detected in 80 per cent of autistic patients.
-So the first problem is the poor digestion of proteins, although it should be noted that a lack of sufficient zinc and vitamin B6 could contribute to this, as both are essential for proper stomach acid production and protein digestion, yet are often deficient in autistic children19.
+One of these, called IAG, is derived from gluten in wheat, and has been detected in 80 per cent of autistic patients.
+An initial issue is the poor digestion of proteins, although it should be noted that a lack of sufficient zinc and vitamin B6 could contribute to this, as both are essential for proper stomach acid production and protein digestion, yet are often deficient in autistic children19.
 Dr Robert Cade, professor of medicine and physiology at the University of Florida, has observed that as levels of peptides in the blood decrease, some symptoms of autism may decrease.
 ‘If [levels of peptides] can be reduced to normal range,’ he says, ‘we typically see dramatic improvements.’

-If you decide to go down this route with your child, you’ll need to take a go-slow approach.
+If you decide to go down this route with your child, you’ll need to take a slow approach.
 The Autism Research Unit at Sunderland University recommends a gradual withdrawal of foods, waiting three weeks after the removal of dairy foods (casein) before removing wheat, barley and rye (gluten) from the diet.
 Initially, your child may go through ‘withdrawal’ and their symptoms may get worse for a bit.

 Side effects?
 A possible slight worsening of symptoms if changes are made too quickly.
 Any major changes to the diet are should be supervised by a qualified nutritional therapist experienced in this area.